-The board members are responsible for preparing the Report of the Board and the financial statements in accordance with applicable law and regulations.
+The Board Members are responsible for preparing the Report of the Board and the financial statements in accordance with applicable law and regulations.

-Company law requires the board members to prepare financial statements for each financial year.
-Under that law the board members have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law), including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.
-Under company law the board members must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the authority and of the profit or loss of the authority for that period.
-In preparing these financial statements, the board members are required to:
+Legislation requires the Board Members to prepare financial statements for each financial year.
+Under that law the Board Members have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law), including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.
+Under company law the Board Members must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the authority for that period.
+In preparing these financial statements, the Board Members are required to::

-- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Authority will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the authority will continue in business.

-The board members are responsible for keeping adequate accounting records that are sufficient to show and explain the authority's transactions and disclose with reasonable accuracy at any time the financial position of the authority and enable them to ensure that the financial statements comply with the Companies Act 2006.
+The Board Members are responsible for keeping adequate accounting records that are sufficient to show and explain the authority's transactions and disclose with reasonable accuracy at any time the financial position of the authority and enable them to ensure that the financial statements comply with the Companies Act 2006.
 They are also responsible for safeguarding the assets of the authority and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The board members are responsible for the maintenance and integrity of the corporate and financial information included on the authority's website.
+The Board Members are responsible for the maintenance and integrity of the corporate and financial information included on the authority's website.